See a GP if you have symptoms of lung cancer, such as breathlessness or a persistent cough.

 Percutaneous needle biopsy

-A local anaesthetic is used to numb the skin.
-A doctor then uses a CT scanner to guide a needle through your skin into your lung to the site of a suspected tumour.
+During a percutaneous needle biopsy, a local anaesthetic is used to numb the skin.
+A doctor then uses a CT scanner or ultrasound scanner to guide a needle through your skin into your lung to the site of a suspected tumour.

 The needle is used to remove a small amount of tissue from a suspected tumour so it can be tested at a laboratory.